Pushpa-2-Cast-Salary/.github/profile/README.md

 **Fahadh Faasil**, who portrays SP Bhanwar Singh Shekhawat, is said to have charged **₹8 crore** for his role in the sequel.
 His compelling performance in the first installment has significantly contributed to his increased remuneration.

-## Sreeleela's Special Appearance

-Actor **Sreeleela**, who features in a special dance number.
-She has reportedly been paid **₹2 crore** for this appearance, underscoring the film's commitment to delivering high-quality entertainment.

 ## Comparative Analysis with Industry Peers

 Allu Arjun's paycheck is monumental, it's noteworthy that other Indian actors have also commanded substantial fees.
 For instance, **Shah Rukh Khan** reportedly earned over ₹350 crore for his role in "Pathaan," primarily through a profit-sharing agreement.